As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Entry-level smart home devices can be affordable while still offering reliable features.
 New users can set up automated routines and control their home without spending much money.

-Best Budget Smart Plugs for Easy Home Control
+Best Budget Smart Plugs (Beginner Picks)

 Smart plugs make old devices smarter by letting users turn lamps, fans, and other plug-in electronics on or off with an app or voice command.
 Some leading budget brands include TP-Link Kasa, Wyze, and Amazon Basics.